Borda count: Ballot

-This method is more favorable to candidates with many first preferences than the conventional Borda count.
-It has been described as a system "somewhere between plurality and the Borda count, but as veering more towards plurality".
-Simulations show that 30% of Nauru elections would produce different outcomes if counted using standard Borda rules.

-The system was devised by Nauru's Secretary for Justice, Desmond Dowdall, an Irishman, in 1971.

 Properties

 Elections as estimation procedures

 Condorcet looked at an election as an attempt to combine estimators.
 Suppose that each candidate has a figure of merit and that each voter has a noisy estimate of the value of each candidate.
 The ballot paper allows the voter to rank the candidates in order of estimated merit.
 The aim of the election is to produce a combined estimate of the best candidate.
 Such an estimator can be more reliable than any of its individual components.
-Applying this principle to jury decisions, Condorcet derived his theorem that a large enough jury would always decide correctly.

 Peyton Young showed that the Borda count gives an approximately maximum likelihood estimator of the best candidate.
-His theorem assumes that errors are independent, in other words, that if a voter Veronica rates a particular candidate highly, then there is no reason to expect her to rate "similar" candidates highly.
-If this property is absent – if Veronica gives correlated rankings to candidates with shared attributes – then the maximum likelihood property is lost, and the Borda count is subject to nomination effects: a candidate is more likely to be elected if there are similar candidates on the ballot.
+His theorem assumes that errors are independent, in other words, that if a voter rates a particular candidate highly, then there is no reason to expect her to rate "similar" candidates highly.
+If this property is absent – if the voter gives correlated rankings to candidates with shared attributes – then the maximum likelihood property is lost, and the Borda count is highly subject to nomination effects: a candidate is more likely to be elected if there are similar candidates on the ballot.

-Young showed that the Kemeny–Young method was the exact maximum likelihood estimator of the ranking of candidates.
-It implies a voting procedure which satisfies the Condorcet criterion but is computationally burdensome.